Table of Contents

-The amount and quality of coverage you achieve is obviously down to a number of factors: The quality of the marketing, the quality of the song and the strength of the relationships between the PR and the blogs.
+The amount and quality of the coverage you achieve is obviously down to a number of factors: The quality of the marketing, the quality of the song and the strength of the relationships between the PR and the blogs.

-Over the last ten years working with a variety of unsigned artists I would ‘quesstimate’ the average campaign delivers four pieces of music blog coverage.
+Over the last ten years working with a variety of unsigned artists I would guesstimate the average campaign delivers four pieces of music blog coverage.
 Based on an average spend of £1,000 per campaign that equates to £250 per feature.
 When you consider that only one or two pieces of coverage will be on blogs that offer genuine reach and credibility, the cost per result further sky-rockets.
 Too often the press you do receive will be posted and buried by lunchtime the same day.
-At this point the value of PR to unsigned artists really has to be questioned.
+At this point, the value of PR to unsigned artists really has to be questioned.

-Musosoup offers an alternative
+Musosoup offers an alternative to music PR

 Musosoup is the brainchild of Chris Sharpe from Lost In The Manor a promoter, label, blog and PR! (one of the good ones!).
 It’s fair to say, even as a PR he considered there might be a better solution.
-Musosoup offers a simple and more cost efficient solution that benefits both unsigned musicians and blogs.
+Musosoup offers a simple and more cost-efficient solution that benefits both unsigned musicians and blogs.

 Benefits to unsigned musicians

 Unsigned artists register on Musosoup and submit their music by adding a biog and the normal streaming links.
-All submissions are reviewed by the Musosoup team, to ensure high quality submissions.
+All submissions are reviewed by the Musosoup team, to ensure high-quality submissions.
 The team will let you know if you are missing anything.

 Meanwhile registered blogs and writers will be notified and given the chance to review the submissions, when they find something they love, they make the artist an offer.
-That could be anything from a review, to an interview, a playlist feature or even a live session.
+That could be anything from a review to an interview, a playlist feature or even a live session.
 For example: ‘We will review your album for £5.00 and spend a further £5 promoting the feature on Facebook’.
 If the artist agrees, the blogger gets to work.
 Once the review is complete it is shared with the artist, payment is only released by Musosoup once the work is complete and the musician is happy.

-Musosoup delivers a dramatically more cost efficient solution for artists
+Musosoup delivers a dramatically more cost-efficient solution for artists

 We can hear the purists amongst you already saying, ‘you shouldn’t be paying for coverage’.
 But we would counter, you shouldn’t be paying not to get coverage!
 Moreover, would you really prefer to pay the PR middleman or the people that actually do the work?
-For us it’s a no brainer.
+For us, it’s a no brainer.

 How much do musicians spend on promoting their music?

 Research conducted as part of the RCM Music Census highlights that unsigned artists typically fall into two camps.
 The majority 67% spend less than £100 to promote the music they release, typically relying on promoted social posts and adverts.
-Meanwhile 29% spend more than £100 but less than £3,000.
+Meanwhile, 29% spend more than £100 but less than £3,000.

-Musosoup for Right Chord Music
+Submitting music to Right Chord Music